bachadir/textkernel_exercise/README.md

 # Using roles

-createinstance.yml could be used by predefined roles like
+create_instance.yml could be used by predefined roles like

 <code>
       ansible-playbook create_instance.yml -e role_name=gitlab
 </code>

-There is only one role included (gitlab), also haven't added command line variables to integrate roles into this build quickly.
+gitlab and runner roles are both added and working, to register a runner, registerrunner.yml could be used.
+Haven't added command line variables to integrate roles into this build quickly.
 This is just to show role usage in this context as a POC.
+Variables could easily be sent from command line also with some small changes.

 # deploygitlabserver.yml